Skip to content

 1. Go to DashboardBilling

-2. See your current month’s minute consumption
+2. The Build Minutes — This Month section shows your current month’s minute consumption

 4. For PAYG, see estimated charges based on current usage

-1. Go to Dashboard[Workspace][App Name]
+1. Go to Workspace[App Name]

 RunnerHub automatically caches dependencies (CocoaPods, SPM, npm, yarn, gems, and DerivedData) based on lock file hashes.
 No YAML configuration is needed — caching is enabled by default.
 See Caching for details.